type

 笔记

-Three months later, Sora was shut down.
+Three months later, Sora shut down.

-Pioneer, Then Exit
+Pioneer, Then Out

 $1 Billion, Three Months